 Save You 10%-60% on the cost of dental treatment.
 How much you save depends on the plan you join, and the treatment you need.
 Dentalplans.com enables you to search for plans that offer significant savings on specific treatments.
 Frankly, dental care is always going to take a bite out of your budget, but with a dental savings plan, dental care is far more affordable.

 You don’t have to wait.
-Many plans activate within 24-hours of purchase.
+Many plans activate within 24 hours of purchase.
 And, unlike insurance, there are no waiting periods before you can use your card to save on dental care.

 No annoying annual spending limits.
 You can use your plan to save as often as you want.

 Accepted at 100,000s of dentists nationwide.
-You get peace of mind knowing that you can get reduced rates on dental care while travelling, for your children who are attending college away from home, etc. You’re not tied to a specific dentist, as you are with an HMO plan – you can see any dentist who accepts your plan.
+You get peace of mind knowing that you can get reduced rates on dental care while traveling, for your children who are attending college away from home, etc. You’re not tied to a specific dentist, as you are with an HMO plan – you can see any dentist who accepts your plan.

 Easy to join, easy to use.
 There are no health screenings, background checks, or limits on age – any adult can join a dental plan.
 And members don’t have to wait for reimbursements, you simply pay your reduced rate directly to the dentist when you receive dental care.

 Bonus benefits!
-Many dental plans include – for free – savings on prescription medicines, eye and hearing care, eye glasses/contact lenses and chiropractic services.
-Select plans include savings on telehealth, wellness services and other healthy lifestyle offerings.
+Many dental plans include – for free – savings on prescription medicines, eye and hearing care, eyeglasses/contact lenses, and chiropractic services.
+Select plans include savings on telehealth, wellness services, and other healthy lifestyle offerings.